logo

 The shift above the line starts with one question: What do I want to create here?

-Not what do I want to avoid.
-Not who’s to blame.
-Not how do I fix this.
+Not what to avoid, not who’s to blame, and not how to fix this.

 What do I want to create?